CCappsDevelopment/whos-your-pokemon/README.md

 1. **Start**: Click the "Start" button on the main screen
 2. **Generation Selection**: Choose which Pokémon generations you want to include in the game
+3. **Game Settings**: Configure variant inclusion and Pokemon selection method
-3. **Player Setup**: Each player enters their name and chooses a Pokémon using the smart autocomplete search
+4. **Player Setup**: Each player enters their name and chooses a Pokémon using the smart autocomplete search
 4. **Gameplay**:
    - Players take turns eliminating Pokémon from their opponent's grid
    - Click on opponent's Pokémon sprites to mark them with a red 'X'